Youth Development

 Project SUCCESS (Schools Using Coordinated Community Efforts to Strengthen Students)

-TUPE Project Implementors at each of EGUSD’s three Continuation High Schools, Calvine, Rio Cazadero and William Daylor, support the implementation of Project SUCCESS.
-TUPE staff conduct classroom lessons on tobacco and other drug use prevention; facilitate support groups for students using alcohol, tobacco, and other drugs; make referrals to community agencies; and implement a variety of other outreach activities on campus to promote substance use prevention and intervention services.
+Project SUCCESS is a school-based substance abuse prevention and early intervention program aimed at supporting adolescents’ healthy behavioral development.
+YDO stations a Project Implementor at each of EGUSD’s three Continuation High Schools (Calvine, Rio Cazadero, and William Daylor) to support the implementation of Project SUCCESS.
+YDO staff conduct lessons on tobacco and other drug use prevention; facilitate support groups for students using alcohol, tobacco, and other drugs; make referrals to community agencies; and implement a variety of outreach activities on campus to promote substance use prevention and intervention services.

-For more information on Project SUCCESS please visit their website: http://www.sascorp.org/success.html
+For more information on Project SUCCESS, please contact Program Specialist, Larrah Feliciano.

 Brief Intervention for Substance Using Adolescents Program

-Brief Intervention for Substance Using Adolescents (BI) is a research-validated program designed to help young people make healthier choices surrounding tobacco, alcohol and drug abuse.
+Brief Intervention for Substance Using Adolescents (BI) is a research-validated program designed to help young people make healthier choices and intervene in substance misuse.
 Brief Intervention is a three session, individualized program.
-Identified students meet one on one with a trained staff person at their school during school hours.
-Parents are invited to join an optional third session to address substance abuse as a family.
-During these sessions, YDO staff help students identify the reasons they use, examine the effects of their choices on their lives and learn to make healthier choices.
-If further intervention or treatment support is needed YDO staff will make appropriate referrals to community services.
+Referred students meet one on one with a trained staff person at their school during school hours.
+Parents/guardians are invited to join an optional third session to address substance abuse as a family.
+During these sessions, YDO staff help students identify the reasons they use, examine the effects of their choices on their lives, and learn to make healthier choices.
+If further intervention or treatment support is needed, YDO staff will make appropriate referrals to community services.

 Friday Night Live and Club Live